St. Edward’s has four different types of study abroad programs and they can all be found in Terra Dotta, our online application system.

 |SEU has a partnership with Asia Pacific University (APU) in Japan that allows students to attend SEU for 2 years and attend APU for 2 years and get degrees from both universities.||First and fourth year at SEU and second and third year at APU||This program is great for students majoring in business, behavioral and social sciences, and global studies who are interested in Japan and Asia and want a unique, immersive experience.|

-Our partner universities span five continents and offer a unique opportunity for study abroad and global connection.
+Our university exchange partners span five continents and offer a unique opportunity for study abroad and global connection.
 An exciting part of our international partnerships is our robust exchange program.

-As an exchange student at St. Edward's or at one of our partner universities, you'll live, study and make friends in an international campus community, and learn about yourself and the world in ways that few other experiences can reveal.
+As an exchange student at St. Edward's or with one of our university exchange partners, you'll live, study and make friends in an international campus community, and learn about yourself and the world in ways that few other experiences can reveal.
 And that’s just the beginning.

-St. Edward’s provides enhanced study abroad opportunities with 23 partner universities across 17 countries and five continents.
+St. Edward’s provides enhanced study abroad opportunities with 18 university exchange partners across 13 countries and 5 continents.